by Dusty Brazil

 Del Mar, CA 92014

 Are you a retiree who is on a reduced or fixed income?
 Do you still have a mortgage?
 Then you might want to consider a mortgage refinance.
 After all, interest rates have never been lower.
 And it is likely that interest rates will rise in the next year or two as the economy continues to improve.
 But when you refinance, you not only can get the benefit of a lower interest rate and a lower monthly payment: You also can enjoy substantial benefits at tax time!
-Want to learn how you can pay less to Uncle Sam next April after you do your mortgage refinance?
+Want to learn how you can pay less to Uncle Sam next April after you get your mortgage refinance?
 Keep reading!

 #1 Mortgage Interest